jamielinux/advent-of-code/2025/README.md

 <a id="readme"></a>

-# Advent of Code, 2025 — Cursed Ansible Edition
+# Advent of Code, 2025 — Ansible Edition

 My first ever [advent of code][wiki-aoc]! 🎄